Prime Minister of Ukraine: Dismissal and resignation

 The prime minister, like other Cabinet members, may resign voluntarily by tendering their resignation to parliament (according to the Constitution of Ukraine, the prime minister can only be dismissed by parliamentary vote).
 Parliament must then consider the matter no later than the 10th day after the resignation application is received, if parliament was not in session at the time of resignation then no later than the first plenary week of the next regular session.
 A resignation by the prime minister results in the dismissal of the entire Cabinet.
 After the adoption of the current constitution in 1996, only prime ministers Pavlo Lazarenko and Mykola Azarov have left their post this way.
 Prime ministers do not have a set term limit, staying in office for the duration of the parliament term, resignation, or dismissal.

 Before the constitutional reform of 2004, the prime minister was usually dismissed unilaterally by the president.
 After the reform, the prime minister can only be dismissed by the parliament.
 Formally, the Verkhovna Rada needed to pass a resolution of no confidence of the cabinet, which had to result in the prime minister's resignation.
 However, the parliament could not put such a resolution to the vote within one year of the approval of the cabinet's official programme.
 The Cabinets of prime ministers Viktor Yushchenko and Viktor Yanukovych were dismissed in this way, with the latter refusing to tender his resignation to the president claiming a violation of the one-year period condition.
-The Cabinet of Yuriy Yekhanurov had also been formally dismissed, but the parliamentary act was subsequently repealed.
+The cabinet of Yuriy Yekhanurov had also been formally dismissed, but the parliamentary act was subsequently repealed.

-List of prime ministers (1991–present)
+List of prime ministers

-Since Ukrainian independence from the Soviet Union in 1991, there have been 15 prime ministers (19 including acting PMs).
-Yulia Tymoshenko was the first (and only) female prime minister of Ukraine.
-Before the re-appointment as Prime Minister of Mykola Azarov, Tymoshenko was the longest serving prime minister serving for two terms and a total of 1,029 days (days serving as acting prime minister are not included in these numbers).
-Since Azarov was re-appointed as prime minister on 13 December 2012, he has since broken Tymoshenko's record.
-Azarov resigned on 28 January 2014, due to public outcry and protests following the Euromaidan.
-He was succeeded up by Arseniy Yatsenyuk on 27 February 2014.
-Yatsenyuk announced he would resign as Prime Minister on 24 July 2014; but his resignation was declined by parliament on 31 July 2014 when only 16 (of the 450) MPs voted for his resignation.
+Since Ukrainian independence from the Soviet Union in 1991, there have been 19 prime ministers.

+Yulia Svyrydenko is the current prime minister of Ukraine since 17 July 2025.

+The longest-serving prime minister is Shmyhal; followed by Mykola Azarov (two terms) and Yulia Tymoshenko (who also served two terms).

+Tymoshenko was the first female prime minister of Ukraine.